bootstrapworld/curriculum/lessons/data-cycle/langs/en-us/slides.md

 {layout="Launch"}
 # Telling Your Data Story

-Are more animals fixed or unfixed?
+**Are more animals fixed or unfixed?**

+- Open your saved @starter-file{animals}, or make a new copy.
-- Working in pairs, turn to @printable-exercise{ds-intro/pages/animals-dataset.html, The Animals Dataset} in your student workbooks, or open @link{https://docs.google.com/spreadsheets/d/1VeR2_bhpLvnRUZslmCAcSRKfZWs_5RNVujtZgEl6umA/edit?usp=sharing, the Animals Spreadsheet} and the @starter-file{animals} in a new tab.
+- Working in pairs, turn to @printable-exercise{ds-intro/pages/animals-dataset.html, The Animals Dataset} in your student workbooks, or open @link{https://docs.google.com/spreadsheets/d/1VeR2_bhpLvnRUZslmCAcSRKfZWs_5RNVujtZgEl6umA/edit?usp=sharing, the Animals Spreadsheet}.
-- You and your partner are going to answer a simple question: *"are more animals fixed or unfixed?"*
+- You and your partner are going to answer a simple question: **are more animals fixed or unfixed?**

 <!--